a144z/hypercompress/README.md

 ### 6. Knowledge Distillation
 Teacher-student training transfers knowledge from large models to compressed students through hierarchical LoRA updates and activation alignment.

-> **Note**: For detailed information on how these techniques work together in the pipeline, see the [Compression Pipeline Architecture](#-compression-pipeline-architecture) section.
+> **Note**: For detailed information on how these techniques work together in the pipeline, see the [Pipeline Architecture](docs/pipeline-architecture.md) documentation.

 ## ⚙️ Configuration